Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

 it should be noted that the message stamp came from the first column firing in the LiDAR.
-So, roughly 100 ms of the *absolute* E2E latency numbers being reported in Test Cases 1 - Test Cases 3 (inclusive) included the latency introduced by the actual measurment sweep of the LiDAR.
+So, roughly 100 ms of the *absolute* E2E latency numbers being reported in Test Cases 1 - Test Cases 3 (inclusive) included the latency introduced by the actual measurement sweep of the LiDAR.
 In a separate analysis, we will contemplate the times stamped on the points for a single LiDAR sweep.
-The point of this analysis is to look at the jitter.
-So, while the numbers reported in this test case are smaller in terms of absolute wall clock time / latency, they seem to indicate that the dominant factor in the jitter is still the ROS2 middleware and not internal to the LiDAR or driver.
+The point of this analysis is to look at the jitter related to an entire scan.
+So, while the numbers reported in this test case are smaller in terms of absolute wall clock time / latency, they indicate that the dominant factor in the jitter is the ROS2 middleware and not internal to the LiDAR or driver.